studio-206/development-guidelines/git/branching.md

 ![Linear Github Integration](/git-branching-2.png)

-You can also only use the ticket number in your branch name or PR title, it will link to the correct Linear ticket as well, just like the above example.
+You can also only use the ticket number in your branch name or PR title, it will link to the correct Linear ticket as well, e.g `206-1136`